 Visits represent the total number of visits in the selected time.
 A visit is one browsing session on your site, which could potentially include multiple page views.

 Conv.
-Rate, or Conversion Rate, is what percentage of visits convert into orders, or Orders ÷ Visits.
+Rate, or Conversion Rate, is what percentage of visits convert into at least one order of any size, or Visits resulting in an order ÷ Total visits.
 Conversion Rate is a good indicator of how you’re converting interest into purchases.
 For a deeper look into conversion rates, use Purchase Funnel.

 AOV, or Average Order Volume, is the average revenue earned per order, or Revenue ÷ Orders.